marmelab/react-admin/docs/DataProviders.md

 ## Handling File Uploads

-When a user submits a form with a file input, the dataProvider method (`create` or `delete`) receives [a `File` object](https://developer.mozilla.org/en-US/docs/Web/API/File).
+When a user submits a form with a file input, the dataProvider method (`create` or `update`) receives [a `File` object](https://developer.mozilla.org/en-US/docs/Web/API/File).
 You can use that `File` object to send the file in the format your server expects:
 - you can [send files as Base64 string](#sending-files-in-base64), using the [`FileReader`](https://developer.mozilla.org/en-US/docs/Web/API/FileReader) API;
 - you can [send file using multipart/form-data](#sending-files-in-multipartform-data) (i.e. send the record data and their files in one query);
 - or you might want [to send files to a third party service](#sending-files-to-a-third-party-service) such as CDN;